Replace non-stop Zoom with remote office avatars app Pragli – TechCrunch

 Could avatars that show what co-workers are up to save work-from-home teams from constant distraction and loneliness?
 That’s the idea behind Pragli, the Bitmoji for the enterprise.
 It’s a virtual office app that makes you actually feel like you’re in the same building.

-Pragli uses avatars to signal whether co-workers are at their desk, away, in a meeting, in the zone while listening to Spotify, taking a break at a digital virtual watercoooler, or done for the day.
-From there, you’ll know whether to do a quick ad-hoc audio call, cooperate via screenshare, schedule a deeper video meeting, or a send a chat message they can respond to later.
-Essentially, it translates the real word presence cues we use to coordinate collaboration into an online workplace for distributed teams.
+Pragli uses avatars to signal whether co-workers are at their desk, away, in a meeting, in the zone while listening to Spotify, taking a break at a digital virtual water coooler or done for the day.
+From there, you’ll know whether to do a quick ad hoc audio call, cooperate via screenshare, schedule a deeper video meeting or a send a chat message they can respond to later.
+Essentially, it translates the real-word presence cues we use to coordinate collaboration into an online workplace for distributed teams.

-“What Slack did for email, we want to do for video conferencing” Pragli co-founder Doug Safreno tells me.
+“What Slack did for email, we want to do for video conferencing,” Pragli co-founder Doug Safreno tells me.
 “Traditional video conferencing is exclusive by design, whereas Pragli is inclusive.
 Just like in an office, you can see who is talking to who.”
-That means less time wasted planning meetings, interrupting colleagues who are in flow, or waiting for critical responses.
+That means less time wasted planning meetings, interrupting colleagues who are in flow or waiting for critical responses.
 Pragli offers the focus that makes remote work productive with the togetherness that keeps everyone sane and in sync.

 The idea is to solve the top three problems that Pragli’s extensive interviews and a Buffer/AngelList study discovered workers hate: